-These options are more of a quick bite and something to eat in the car or to pick up and eat at Presque Isle Park in Marquette.
+These options can be used as more of a quick bite; something to eat in the car or to pick up and eat at Presque Isle Park in Marquette.
 The locals speak highly of Au Train and I’d probably compare them to Lehto’s.
 Of course, being a college town, the breweries are just as big of a highlight as the pasties (if you like beer).
 Blackrocks is a hoppin’ spot with an outdoor patio and you can also bring outside pasties and eat them there.
 It’s a similar situation at Ore Dock.
 Both are just cool places to go and enjoy a beer and there’s a chance they have live music on your visit.
 Drifa is community-owned and while it’s not downtown, they still have good beer you can drink inside and out.
 If you want a beer on your way to the Peninsula, Cognition is just west of Marquette.

 Cognition Brewing Company, Ishpeming

 There seems to be a new pasty shop in Keweenaw Peninsula every time I search for them.
 While I’d like to visit them all, at some point you can only get to so many on your travels.
 Of note, make sure to check times for all pasty shops because on one of my trips, I found out the hard way that Amy J’s is only open Monday, Thursday and Friday.
 I set this trail up so you can start with any of the Hancock shops and then maybe hit up Superette on your way to Copper Harbor.
 Also, Suomi is a bakery and I don’t believe they serve pasties every day.